Overview

 Build It Yourself

-# Requirements: Debian/Ubuntu with sudo, 32GB RAM recommended, 50GB free disk # Install dependencies sudo apt install live-build debootstrap squashfs-tools xorriso isolinux syslinux-common syslinux # Clone the build scripts git clone https://alfredlinux.com/forge/commander/alfredlinux.com.git cd alfred-linux # Build the full GA ISO sudo bash scripts/build-unified.sh ga # Output: iso-output/alfred-linux-7.77-ga-intel-amd64-YYYYMMDD.iso (or live-build amd64 name until renamed)
+# Requirements: Debian/Ubuntu with sudo, 32GB RAM recommended, 150GB free disk # Install dependencies sudo apt install live-build debootstrap squashfs-tools xorriso isolinux syslinux-common syslinux # Clone the build scripts git clone https://alfredlinux.com/forge/commander/alfredlinux.com.git cd alfred-linux # Build the full GA ISO sudo bash scripts/build-unified.sh ga # Output: iso-output/alfred-linux-7.77-ga-intel-amd64-YYYYMMDD.iso (or live-build amd64 name until renamed)

 Build Requirements

-OS: Debian 12+ or Ubuntu 22.04+ — CPU: 4+ cores — RAM: 16 GB minimum (32 GB recommended) — Disk: 50 GB free — Time: ~15 minutes on modern hardware
+OS: Debian 12+ or Ubuntu 22.04+ — CPU: 4+ cores — RAM: 16 GB minimum (32 GB recommended) — Disk: 50 GB free — Time: 30-90 min on modern hardware (depends on chroot size + xz compression)

 What's Next